-The Land Management: Law, Finance, Real Estate and Natural Resources programme is a specialisation track within the MSc in Urban Management and Development, which offers students the opportunity to tackle the complex, multi-layered challenges of land, water and natural resource management in cities.
+The Land Management: Law, Finance, Real Estate and Natural Resources programme is a master track within the MSc in Urban Management and Development, which offers students the opportunity to tackle the complex, multi-layered challenges of land, water and natural resource management in cities.
 These challenges are at the root of some of the most pressing concerns facing local governments: local economic development, strategic and physical planning, building social housing, providing infrastructure and basic services, and initiating poverty reduction measures.
 The specialisation track adopts a governance approach to these issues and it emphasizes the nature and behaviour of urban land governance as well as public and private actors that operate in urban areas such as governments, landholders, real estate developers and land brokers.
 Students will analyse land governance in connection to: land rights and the rule of law; land markets and finance; and the concept of urban resilience in relation to integrated land, water and natural resource management.

 Pedagogical games are an essential component of this specialisation, where participants have to devise strategies that combine various land governance and planning policies and instruments, to bring multiple stakeholders and institutions together to work to address urban and peri-urban social, economic and environmental challenges.

 At the end of the course participants should be able to:

 Identify, propose and present strategies (regulations, policies, programmes and instruments) to solve problems associated with land rights, tenure and access to land issues in urban and peri-urban areas.

 Analyse the nature of complexity in urban land markets, and the need for integrated, cross-jurisdiction solutions to land and environmental challenges.